kfilyk/petri/README.md

 Left-clicking the "F" will display the descendants of the creature.
 All related-creature names are left-clickable, and will pull up that creature's info-card.

 Left-clicking the "M" will display the gene-mutation rates in regards to the creatures physical attributes.

+Left-clicking the "R" will reincarnate a dead creature (clone them and add the "successful" gene mutations accumulated in the original).

+Left-clicking the "K" will kill the creature.

 8: Graphs are used in the console to represent rates of change over generations and over time.
 Data is recorded every 100 frames, when used to calculate rates of change over time.
 Data is recorded when creatures die, when used to calculate rates of change over generations.